Skip to content

 Then look at the five lowest-performing posts and ask the same question.

 The pattern between top and bottom performers is usually more structural than topical.
 The same subject matter can produce wildly different engagement depending on how it is framed.
 The audit surfaces the structural patterns that are producing your results.
-For a deeper framework on evaluating individual posts, see how to know if a LinkedIn post is actually good.
+For a deeper framework on evaluating individual posts, see the post quality framework.

-Read your last thirty posts as if you were a potential client seeing them for the first time.
+Read your last 30 posts as if you were a potential client seeing them for the first time.

 Ask one question: what would someone conclude about what this person does and who they serve?